-West Texas A&M University holds the core values listed below as those principles that the University will not compromise, even to overcome obstacles or achieve short-term gain.
+West Texas A&M University holds these core values as those principles that the University will not compromise, even to overcome obstacles or achieve short-term gain:

 The development of a student-centered philosophy is a dominant theme in both the strategic planning and curriculum assessment processes at West Texas A&M University.
 Since the student-centered approach permeates and influences all aspects of the University, it is essential that the philosophy is well-defined and understood by all members of the University community.

 A student-centered university community is entirely committed to ensuring that students have opportunities to succeed in their academic, co-curricular, extra-curricular, social, moral, and civic endeavors while they are enrolled as our students and throughout the remainder of their lives.
 All members of a student-centered university community assist students in achieving their individual academic and personal goals while meeting the goals described in the university’s mission statement.
 The student-centered institution inspires students to develop the attitudes and skills that are essential to a rewarding life of learning, leadership and service.

 West Texas A&M University exists first and foremost to provide a superb education to its students.
 Students and their development must be at the heart of all that we do.
 Furthermore, excellence in teaching is the sine qua non of our existence as an institution of higher education.
 In a student-centered environment, we are committed to the continuous improvement of our academic programs; we are committed to challenging students to excel; we are committed to providing students with timely feedback and assessment of their progress; we are committed to constantly adapting our pedagogy to provide a learning environment consistent with students’ learning styles; and we are committed to increasing students’ personal responsibility for learning by providing participatory learning opportunities.
 In a student-centered environment, our course schedules and classroom allocations are designed to best meet the needs of our students and maximize learning.
 Our student support services are accessible, inviting and structured to help students achieve their personal goals.